-The Power of Prevention: One of these programs offered is titled The Power of Prevention, Personal Safety and Self-Defense for Women.
-This class is presented by the Boise Police Crime Prevention Unit in classroom/presentation style and is usually held in the Recreation Center three times per semester.
-This class covers the issues of sexual assault, relationship violence, stalking and other prevention material dealing with personal safety.
-The class is designed to instill empowerment, mindset, and awareness of attendees.
+Personal Safety and Awareness Training

+This class is presented by the Boise Police Department, Crime Prevention Unit in classroom/presentation style and is usually held in the Recreation Center generally on request or on as needed basis.
+This class covers the issues of sexual assault, relationship violence, stalking and other prevention material dealing with personal safety, including tips and suggestions for home, work, or school activities.
+The class is designed to increase and instill empowerment, mindset, and awareness of attendees.
 It also provides hands-on techniques when having to physically protect oneself.
 This class is also available to all other students, faculty and staff upon request.
-To request this class, please contact Tuckie Shaver at (208) 570-6073.
+To request this class, please contact Stephanie Kendall at skendall@cityofboise.org or call (208) 570-6073.

-Campus Patrol Unit Training: The Boise Police Campus Patrol Unit offers regular presentations and training to various student groups and athletic teams.
-These trainings typically occur a few times each semester and are done on an as-requested basis.
+Campus Patrol Unit Training

+The Boise Police Campus Patrol Unit offers regular presentations and training to various student groups and athletic teams.
+These trainings typically occur a few times each semester and are done on an asrequested basis.
 Training provided includes sexual assault, relationship violence and stalking awareness and prevention information that is tailored to the group requesting the training.
 Topics covered also typically include information on bystander intervention, risk reduction, and an explanation of Boise Police resources and processes.
 To request a presentation, contact the Boise State Department of Public Safety at (208) 426-6911.

-Idaho Coalition Against Sexual & Domestic Violence Programs: Another local resource that Boise State partners with for programming on campus is the Idaho Coalition Against Sexual & Domestic Violence.
-Over the past year, members of the Idaho Coalition Against Sexual & Domestic Violence have regularly presented on or co-hosted programs to the campus community covering bystander intervention, stalking, threat assessment and Title IX.
+Idaho Coalition Against Sexual & Domestic Violence Programs

+Another local resource that Boise State partners with for programming on campus is the Idaho Coalition Against Sexual & Domestic Violence.
+Over the past year, members of the Idaho Coalition Against Sexual & Domestic Violence have regularly presented on programs to the campus community covering domestic and sexual violence awareness, bystander intervention, stalking, threat assessment and Title IX.
+This included facilitating two (2) ninety-minute primary prevention workshops with male football and basketball student-athletes, two (2) awareness workshops with all freshman student-athletes and one (1) male responsibility project around risk reduction.
 To request resources or training, contact the Idaho Coalition Against Sexual & Domestic Violence at (208) 384-0419 or by email at info@engagingvoices.org.